Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: Revisiting ChebNet

 \subsection{The motivation of revisiting ChebNet}

-\textbf{ChebNet vs. GCN.} Even though GCN is a simplified form of ChebNet, it is well known that ChebNet is inferior to GCN for semi-supervised node classification tasks~\cite{kipf2016semi}.
-Table~\ref{cheb_gcn_acc} shows the results of ChebNet and GCN for semi-supervised node classification tasks on Cora, Citeseer and Pubmed datasets.
-We found that ChebNet is outperformed by GCN, especially when we increase the polynomial order $K$ from $2$ to $10$ in equation~\eqref{chebnet}.
+\textbf{ChebNet versus GCN.} Even though GCN is a simplified form of ChebNet, it is well known that ChebNet is inferior to GCN for semi-supervised node classification tasks~\cite{kipf2016semi}.
+Table~\ref{cheb_gcn_acc} shows the results of ChebNet and GCN for semi-supervised node classification tasks on Cora, Citeseer and Pubmed datasets (see Appendix~\ref{additional_experiments} for experimental details) .
+We find that ChebNet is inferior to GCN, especially when we increase the polynomial order $K$ from $2$ to $10$ in Equation~\eqref{chebnet}.

 On the other hand, existing research~\cite{balcilar2021analyzing} has shown that ChebNet is more expressive than GCN in theory.
-In particular, ChebNet can approximate arbitrary graph spectral filters as $K$ increases, while GCN is a fixed low-pass filter.
-If we set $K=1$ and $w_0=w_1$ in the equation~(\ref{chebnet_filter}), ChebNet corresponds to a high-pass filter; if we set $K=1$ and $w_0=-w_1$, ChebNet becomes a low-pass filter which is essentially the same as GCN.
-Consequently, a natural question is: \emph{Why is ChebNet's performance inferior to GCN's despite its better expressiveness?}.
+In particular, ChebNet can approximate arbitrary spectral filters as $K$ increases, while GCN is a fixed low-pass filter.
+If we set $K=1$ and $w_0=w_1$ in the Equation~(\ref{chebnet_filter}), ChebNet corresponds to a high-pass filter; if we set $K=1$ and $w_0=-w_1$, ChebNet becomes a low-pass filter which is essentially the same as GCN.
+Consequently, a natural question is: \emph{Why is ChebNet's performance inferior to GCN's despite its better expressiveness?}

-\textbf{Chebyshev basis vs. other bases.} Chebyshev polynomials are widely used to approximate various functions in digital signal processing and graph signal filtering~\cite{shuman2011chebyshev,stankovic2019graphgraphsignalII}.
-It has been shown that for analytic functions in an ellipse containing the approximation interval, the truncated Chebyshev expansions give an approximate minimax polynomial~\cite{geddes1978near}.
-Consequently, the graph spectral filter can be well-approximated by a truncated expansion in terms of Chebyshev polynomials $T_k(x)$ up to $K$-th order~\cite{hammond2011wavelets}.
+\textbf{Chebyshev basis versus other bases.} Chebyshev polynomials are widely used to approximate various functions in the digital signal processing and the graph signal filtering~\cite{shuman2011chebyshev,stankovic2019graphgraphsignalII}.
+The truncated Chebyshev expansions are demonstrated to produce a minimax polynomial approximation for the analytic functions~\cite{geddes1978near}.
+Consequently, the spectral filters can be well-approximated by a truncated expansion in terms of Chebyshev polynomials $T_k(x)$ up to $K$-th order~\cite{hammond2011wavelets}.